stoffelkopf/djavul/DESIGN.md

 ## Key Idea

 Reuse the original `diablo.exe` executable as a game engine, and carve out all parts not strictly related to core logic; let this modified executable be called `djavul.exe` and referred to as the Djavul backend (also known as *the game engine*).
+A future goal is to make the Djavul backend platform independent, which would be possible when all rendering, window handling and other platform dependent code has been removed, leaving only the core logic of the engine (see issue [#1](https://github.com/sanctuary/djavul/issues/1).

 Connect the Djavul backend to a lightweight platform independent frontend, which has the responsibility of rendering sprites, playing sounds, and relaying game actions based on user input (e.g. received through mouse and keyboard) back to the game engine.
 The `djavul-frontend` binary is *one* implementation of the frontend, there may exist several independent implementations, e.g. one for Playstation, one for GameBoy, one for Android and iOS, and one for Linux, Windows and macOS.
 It is also conceivable to imagine a frontend which cannot relay game actions to the engine, but is a passive receiver of information from the game engine.
 Such a frontend would basically implement *observer mode* functionality.